marcoboncoraglio/climbingpartners-frontend/README.md

 ## Frontend

-bugs:
-refeshing changes and breaks the state

-if we do not refresh, login and logout mechanism work

 move api requests to actions, store should be the place where we get data, not execute operations

 ### General